-Since 2013 and as of this writing, there have been nearly 6 million data breaches, according to Breach Level Index (BLI), a global database that tracks cybercrime activity.
+Since this writing, there have been nearly 6 million data breaches, according to Breach Level Index (BLI), a global database that tracks cybercrime activity.
 BLI reports that almost 4 million electronic data records are breached every single day, with cyberattacks occurring every 45 seconds.

 The average cost of a data breach is $200,000.
 Consider for a moment the financial position of your small business.
 If a cybercriminal hacked into your server, encrypted your private digital data records and extorted the data for ransom, could your company cut the loss?